Posts tagged 2024

 Tess Schiavone joins the 2024 Design Futurist Award Jury

-September 19, 2024 – Tess Schiavone, RA, LEED AP, is serving as a juror for the 2024 Pacific Horticulture Design Futurist Award.
+September 19, 2024 – Tess Schiavone is serving as a juror for the 2024 Pacific Horticulture Design Futurist Award.

 The Design Futurist Award rewards garden design that is “easily replicable, modest in scale, or designed for intimate neighborhood community use.”
 The award is given to a designer whose garden embodies one or more of the following themes: growing for biodiversity, garden futurist, drought and fire resilience, sustainable gardening, and nature is good for you.
 The top prize winner and honors will have their work showcased in a Pacific Horticulture feature article.